 - Teeth will be tender for the first few days as they adapt.
 Take Advil or Tylenol if necessary.

 - Cheeks may become sore and irritated for the first little while as your mouth gets used to the appliances.
 Use wax as needed on the areas causing irritation.
-You may also want to rinse with warm salt water (1 teaspoon of salt to 1 cup of water) 2-3 times a day.
+You may also want to rinse with warm salt water (1 teaspoon of salt to 1 cup of water) 2-3 times a day, until the irritation subsides.

 Taking care of your appliance

 - Make sure that you give yourself extra time to clean carefully and thoroughly around the bars.
 Extra food and bacteria will accumulate in these areas and it is important to keep them clean.